-In a civil construction environment, the temperature of concrete during the curing process need to be measured and recorded to evaluate the process of curing and removal of frame work thereafter.
+In a civil construction environment, the temperature of concrete during the curing process needs to be measured and recorded to evaluate the process of curing and removal of framework thereafter.

 Such measurement can be carried out by different methods:

 In this process, the temperature can be continuously recorded.
 There are temperature data loggers with external thermocouple probes.
 The data logger will have a capacity of readings such as 8000 readings for a model being supplied by Cryopak, USA as seen in this image.
 If data is taken every 10 minutes this means a recording capacity of 55 days.
 However for concrete curing, 7-10 days’ readings only are required and hence a model with 8000 readings is more than sufficient.

 A thermocouple can be inserted into the data logger. any type and length of thermocouple can be used.
 The thermocouple can be inserted into the concrete before curing start the recordings on the data logger.
 The current temperature will always be displayed on the LCD screen and the recording also will take place.
 When the recording is over, remove the thermocouple from the data logger.
 You will have to leave the thermocouple in the concrete since it cannot be removed now after the concrete is cured.
 The data logger can be reused using a new thermocouple.
 The data logger can be connected to a computer and the data can be downloaded.

 2. Concrete temperature measuring using a thermocouple (No recording)